WondooSeo/Making_EIT_Data_with_EIDORS/README.md

 3. Point the thorax boundary.
 Recommended number of boundary points is 40±5.
 4. Point the both lung boundary.
 Recommended number of single lung points is 20±3.
-5. Save points as [ x1 y1; x2 y2; ... ], and make a structure includes thorax and both lungs boundary points.
+5. Save points as [ x1 y1; x2 y2; ... ], then make a structure includes thorax and both lungs boundary points.
-6. Go to EIDORS → models → shape_library.mat, and save the structure in shape_library.mat.
+6. Go to EIDORS → models → shape_library.mat, and append the structure in shape_library.mat.
 7. Load!

 <div align = 'center'>